Re-design the plane while flying it.

 Charity chief executive

 The years of austerity have meant that leaders in the public and not-for-profit sectors no longer look for ‘business as usual’.
 Demand for services has rocketed up; running costs have been reduced to the bone; and sources of funding are becoming ever more constrained.
 The old ways of doing things have lost their relevance; but moving into the future feels like entering a maze.
+Now Covid-19 has accelerated change too.
 Where do you turn for help and support?

 The team behind PublicServiceWorks has worked for years locally, nationally and internationally to support transformative effort in the public and voluntary sectors.
 We have moved with innovative leaders from organisation to organisation.
 Frequently, we have worked with several generations of leader within an organisation or partnership.
 Sometimes, to our surprise, we have found ourselves to be the main repository of the corporate memory.